gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy shook her head.
-She had told Honesty about her occasional flashes of insight a couple of visits ago, then rounded on der when she learned that her friend had passed on what she'd said to der First and Second.
+She had told Honesty about her occasional flashes of insight a couple of visits ago, then rounded on der when she learned that de had passed on what she'd said to der First and Second.
 "We don' keep secrets achother," Honesty had said with a shrug.
 "Y'ain't along that, best we part ways now."
 So Iffy had forgiven der,